Updated August 20th, 2022 by Travel the Greek Way

 After you have settled down in your hotel, and have changed into your vacation clothes you can now start exploring the gorgeous Chania town.

-Your first exploration should be the picture-perfect old Venetian harbor.
+Your first exploration should be the picture-perfect old Venetian port.
 In the summer it is full of visitors, buzzing with life as you walk its promenade lined with fish taverns and cafes.

 Best landmarks to visit in Chania Old Port: